Weezer: The "Blue Album" and Pinkerton (1994–1997)

-Pinkerton (1995–1997)

 In 1994, Weezer took a break from touring for the Christmas holidays.
 Cuomo traveled to his home state of Connecticut and began recording demos for Weezer's next album.
-His original concept was a space-themed rock opera, Songs from the Black Hole, that would express his mixed feelings about success."
-The album featured a story in which each member of the band played a character.
-Other characters were played by Rachel Haden (The Rentals and That Dog), Joan Wasser (The Dambuilders), and Karl Koch.
-The story was set in 2126, with the spaceship Betsy II embarking on a galaxy-wide mission.
+His original concept was a space-themed rock opera, Songs from the Black Hole, that would express his mixed feelings about success.
 Cuomo conceived the story as a metaphor for his conflicted feelings about touring in a successful rock band.
-The ship's name Betsy II is taken from Weezer's first tour bus, nicknamed Betsy; M1 represents Weezer's management and record label; Wuan and Dondó represent the part of Cuomo that was excited about success; Jonas represents his doubts and longing; Laurel and Maria represent his relationships with women.
 Weezer developed the concept through intermittent recording sessions through 1995.
 At the end of the year, Cuomo enrolled at Harvard University, where his songwriting became "darker, more visceral and exposed, less playful", and he abandoned Songs from the Black Hole.
 While attending Harvard, Cuomo experienced loneliness and frustration while also undergoing an extensive surgery for his left leg.
 These experiences influenced his songwriting for the next record.
 The other members of Weezer decided to embark on their own side projects during this time.
-Sharp started The Rentals who released their debut album, Return of the Rentals, in October 1995.
-The album also featured Patrick Wilson on drums.
-Wilson also formed his band, The Special Goodness, during this time.
-Bell decided to work on his band, Space Twins.
+Sharp started The Rentals, who released their debut album, Return of the Rentals, in October 1995, also featuring Wilson on drums.